 Top / Featured Image Credit: The sky I enjoy from my back deck, flickr photo by cogdogblog http://flickr.com/photos/cogdog/14686946603 shared under a Creative Commons (BY) license

-The post "The Serenity Post" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (https://cogdogblog.com/2015/11/the-serenity-post/) on November 12, 2015.
+The post "The Serenity Post" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2015/11/the-serenity-post/) on November 12, 2015.